tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![sharpe_ratios.png](Images/sharpe_ratios.png)

-* The return-to-risk ratio can be used to determine which stocks and/or portfolios have outperformed the others—the higher the sharpe ratio, the better the investment.
+* The return-to-risk ratio can be used to determine which stocks and/or portfolios have outperformed the others—the higher the Sharpe ratio, the better the investment.

 * The `plot` function is used to compare Sharpe ratios visually.